-The laundromat business is a great option for anyone looking to build a steady, profitable business that can be run for many years and even passed onto future generations.
-Laundromats’ longevity and high survival rate — 95% of stores are still open after five years — may be explained by the recession-proof nature of the business; after all, whether an economy is booming or not, people will always need clean clothes.
+Starting a coin laundry business is a great option for anyone looking to build a steady, profitable business that can be run for many years and even passed onto future generations.
+The longevity of laundromat investments and high survival rate — 95% of stores are still open after five years — may be explained by the recession-proof nature of the business; after all, whether an economy is booming or not, people will always need clean clothes.

 It’s a scalable business too.
-Once an owner has had success with one store, they can easily reproduce their business in a second location, and may eventually own and run a number of thriving laundromat stores.
+Once a laundromat owner has had success with one store, they can easily reproduce their coin laundry business in a second location, and may eventually own and run a number of thriving laundromat stores.
 And, with successful laundromat businesses achieving an ROI of 20 – 35%, owners can expect to earn a healthy profit from their endeavors.

 ✓ Steady, recession-proof business